-Medicare is a federal program, covering more than 60 million seniors and disabled Americans throughout the country.
-Medicare beneficiaries in most areas have the option to get their coverage via private Medicare Advantage plans, and about a third do so.
+Medicare is a federal program, covering more than 61 million seniors and disabled Americans throughout the country.
+Medicare beneficiaries in most areas have the option to get their coverage via private Medicare Advantage plans, and a little more than a third do so.

 The other two-thirds have Original Medicare, but 81 percent of those enrollees supplement their coverage with employer-sponsored coverage, Medigap, or Medicaid.
 And more than 25 million Medicare beneficiaries also purchase stand-alone Medicare Part D Prescription drug coverage, since Original Medicare (and some Medicare Advantage plans) does not cover outpatient drug costs.

 There is significant variation from one state to another in terms of availability, pricing, and regulation of private Medicare plans, and Medicare beneficiaries in different areas often make different choices about their coverage.

 Federal guidelines call for an annual open enrollment period (October 15 to December 7) for Medicare Advantage and Medicare Part D coverage in every state.
 And as of 2019, there’s also a Medicare Advantage open enrollment period (January 1 through March 31) that allows people who already have Medicare Advantage to switch to a different Advantage plan or switch to Original Medicare.
 But while these provisions apply nationwide, plan availability and prices are different from one state to another.